stanley-fork/WFGY/TensionUniverse/BlackHole/Q035_quantum_metrology_limits.md

 * `Tension_Q35(m)` is small when:

-  * `error(m)` tracks the appropriate limit `Limit_Q35(m; R_eff(m))`,
+  * `error(m)` tracks the appropriate limit `Limit_Q35(m; R_eff(m))` within expected modeling and statistical uncertainty,
-  * scaling exponents match the theoretical expectations,
+  * scaling exponents match the theoretical expectations within a small tolerance,
-  * resource accounting is consistent.
+  * resource accounting is consistent with baseline models.

 * `Tension_Q35(m)` is large when:

-  * error statistics, scaling patterns, or resource usage differ in a way that contradicts known quantum estimation theory under the chosen resource definition.
+  * error statistics, scaling patterns, or resource usage differ in a way that contradicts known quantum estimation theory under the chosen resource definition,
+  * or the data pattern imitates a persistent violation of the reference limits.

+Interpretation:

+* In the sense of the TU Tension Scale Charter, `Tension_Q35` is a **consistency_tension** scalar.
+It rates how consistent a configuration is with a chosen family of metrology limits and resource rules.
+* It is **not** an energy, stress, or force in spacetime.
+It has no direct mechanical effect and should not be interpreted as a physical observable outside its defined role.

 ### 4.2 TU aligned metrology worlds